-Metrical and morphometric data
+Metric and morphometric data

-Metrical and morphometric data were collected using a digital calliper and an electronic scale.
-Except basic raw materials and metrical data (mainly including length, width and thickness, and mass) were measured for each artefacts and different attributes for different categories were differentiated.
-For the chunks and debris, only masses were measured.
+Metric and morphometric data were collected using a digital calliper and an electronic scale.
+Basic raw material and metric data (mainly including length, width and thickness, and mass) were measured for each artefact and different attributes for different categories were differentiated.
+For the chunks and debris, only their individual mass were measured.